HeroesToolChest/heroes-images/README.md

 The `_all` will contain all the images.
 The `_new` will contain only the new or modified file(s) from the last release.

-Release will only happen when there are new or modified images.
+Releases will only happen when there are new or modified images.

+The release version is simply the build version from Azure Pipelines `$(Date:yyyyMMdd).$(Rev:r)`.

 ## Heroes Data Parser Extraction
 The following command was used (same for [Heroes Data](https://github.com/HeroesToolChest/heroes-data)):